Laptop: Solar panels

 In some laptops, solar panels are able to generate enough solar power for the laptop to operate.
 The One Laptop Per Child Initiative released the OLPC XO-1 laptop which was tested and successfully operated by use of solar panels.
-Presently, they are designing an OLPC XO-3 laptop with these features.
-The OLPC XO-3 can operate with 2 watts of electricity because its renewable energy resources generate a total of 4 watts.
-Samsung has also designed the NC215S solar–powered notebook that will be sold commercially in the U.S. market.
+They were designing an OLPC XO-3 laptop with these features.
+The OLPC XO-3 was planned to operate with 2 watts of electricity.
+Samsung has also designed the NC215S solar–powered notebook that was planned to be sold commercially in the U.S. market.

-Accessories

-A common accessory for laptops is a laptop sleeve, laptop skin, or laptop case, which provides a degree of protection from scratches.
-Sleeves, which are distinguished by being relatively thin and flexible, are most commonly made of neoprene, with sturdier ones made of low-resilience polyurethane.
-Some laptop sleeves are wrapped in ballistic nylon to provide some measure of waterproofing.
-Bulkier and sturdier cases can be made of metal with polyurethane padding inside and may have locks for added security.
-Metal, padded cases also offer protection against impacts and drops.
-Another common accessory is a laptop cooler, a device that helps lower the internal temperature of the laptop either actively or passively.
-A common active method involves using electric fans to draw heat away from the laptop, while a passive method might involve propping the laptop up on some type of pad so it can receive more airflow.
-Some stores sell laptop pads that enable a reclining person on a bed to use a laptop.
+Feature classifications

+Universally standard

+These are features, hardware, or components that can be found on virtually all laptops.

+Common

+These are features, hardware, or components that were once very common or completely ubiquitous, have been declining in prominence, but are still widely available among all classes of laptops and can be found on virtually all enterprise-class devices.

+Obsolete

+These are features, hardware, or components that were once very common or completely ubiquitous, but are found on almost no new laptops today (if at all).
+Certain modern laptops, like the Panasonic Toughbook line, have continued to maintain support for a few of these features.

 Modularity

-Some of the components of earlier models of laptops can easily be replaced without opening completely its bottom part, such as keyboard, battery, hard disk, memory modules, CPU cooling fan, etc.
+Some of the components of earlier models of laptops can easily be replaced without opening completely its bottom part, such as the keyboard, battery, hard disk, memory modules, and CPU cooling fan.

 Some of the components of recent models of laptops reside inside.
-Replacing most of its components, such as keyboard, battery, hard disk, memory modules, CPU cooling fan, etc., requires removal of its either top or bottom part, removal of the motherboard, and returning them.
+Replacing most of its components, such as the keyboard, battery, hard disk, memory modules, CPU cooling fan, etc., requires the removal of either the top or bottom part, the removal of the motherboard, and returning them.

 In some types, solder and glue are used to mount components such as RAM, storage, and batteries, making repairs additionally difficult.

-Obsolete features

-Features that certain early models of laptops used to have that are not available in most current laptops include: